In a Nutshell

 |Best for||Transparent, digital application and low down payment options|

 SoFi was founded in 2011 by 4 Stanford Graduate School of Business students who wanted to come up with a model that would compete with the traditional underwriting process used by banks.
-By tapping into the latest Silicon Valley technology, SoFi is able to evaluate borrowers on their financial responsibility rather than simply relying on their credit score.
+With the SoFi mortgage product, SoFi will consider non-traditional income such as Restricted Stock Options (RSU) for income qualifying.
 SoFi’s model has been very successful.
-It holds the mark for the fastest independent online lender to $1 billion worth of originations, achieving the feat in 14 months.
-By the end of 2017, it had issued more than $25 billion worth of home loans, personal loans, and student loan refinancing and currently has over 700,000 clients, who they call members.
+To date it has issued more than $30 billion in loans and currently has over 700,000 clients, who they call members.

-This service is intended for people who have decent—but not necessarily excellent—credit and may not have the standard amount to put down.
+This service is intended for financially ambitious buyers with good credit scores looking to balance out their down-payment and monthly payments (based on APR) and may not have the standard amount to put down.

 Types of Loans

-SoFi specializes in conventional loans, offering a choice between fixed rates and adjustable rates.
+SoFi offers a choice between fixed rates and adjustable rates.
 Here are some of the characteristics of a SoFi mortgage:

 - 100% online applications, from first rate quote through to closure